smwillson/Eloquent_js_problems/README.md

 If its not installed, download the latest stable version from https://nodejs.org/en/.
 Open cmd or terminal and run youfile.js with node.

-Run the javascript file by typing
+Run the javascript file by typing:

-node youfile.js
+node yourfile.js